 Avani accepts all KY Medicaid plans, Anthem and Private pay at $75/session.

 **Limited availability for new clients.**Rachel joined Brock Family Therapy Center in November of 2016.
-She has over 5 years of experience working with couples and families in various settings.
+She has over 10 years of experience working with couples and families in various settings.
 She worked most recently in another private practice setting in another city in Kentucky.
-She may be new to our area, but she has the experience to help you and your family learn how to reduce conflict and build better relationships.
+Originally from Spencer County, Rachel understands the dynamics faced when working in a smaller community.
+Rachel has the experience to help you and your family learn how to reduce conflict and build better relationships.

 Rachel loves couples and families!
 She is able to accept Passport, Wellcare, Humana, Anthem, Anthem Medicaid and Caresource at this time.
 She is also able to accept private pay clients.
 We do not bill insurance for couples counseling.